Covid-19 – information about full school reopening from 8th March

 3. A loss of, or change in, sense of smell or taste: a noticeable loss of smell or taste or things smell and taste different to normal

 All members of your household need to isolate while waiting for the test result.
 If the test is positive, your child must isolate for 10 days from when the symptoms started.
 If your child tests positive but has no symptoms, they must isolate for 10 full days after the day of the test.
-All other household members should isolate for 14 days (from when symptoms started) and get a test if they develop symptoms.
+All other household members should isolate for 10 days from the day after the individual tested positive and get a test if they develop symptoms.

-If a pupil in a class bubble tests positive, anyone who is advised to isolate does not require a test unless they subsequently develop symptoms.
-No one else in the same class or bubble as the symptomatic person needs to take any action unless advised by the school.
+If a child in a key stage bubble tests positive, anyone who is advised to isolate does not require a test unless they subsequently develop symptoms.
+No one else in the same bubble as the symptomatic child needs to take any action unless advised by the school.

 Becoming unwell at school

-If your child develops Covid symptoms at school they will be sent home along with any siblings also in school.
+If your child develops Covid-19 symptoms at school they will be sent home along with any siblings also in school.
 They must isolate for at least 10 days and should arrange to have a test.
 Other members of the household must also isolate immediately and continue to isolate for a further 10 days from the day after a positive test result.

 Children must isolate if someone in their household has symptoms.
 If the individual’s test is positive, children must continue to isolate for a further 10 days from the day after the individual tested positive.
 Children who are isolating but feel well will be able to access remote education provided by school.

 What happens if your child is off school?

 If your child is away from school for non-Covid reasons for one day only, when they return, their teacher will ensure that they catch up with any work missed.
 Should the absence continue for a subsequent day or days (eg, if they are isolating), work will be set and your child will be able to access this via the Microsoft Teams platform.
 This will cover the lessons your child missed on the previous day.

 If your child is too unwell, or you are unable to support them, please be assured that we will do everything possible to help them catch up when they return.